 Generally, eye problems, deafness, and joint issues will plague this breed, especially joint issues that are generally well-known to be “small dog” joint problems, such as Legg Perthes.
 It’s important to maintain regularly scheduled checkups with a vet (especially as your dog ages into their senior years) to ensure that any potential health issues are identified and treated as early as possible.

 A healthy dog in general, it can live in excess of 15 years, among the highest on the dog life expectancy spectrum.

-This dog loves plenty of space and requires good, thorough daily exercise; a properly-exercised dog has had his change to point his energy somewhere and this means it will generally have a more pleasant and balanced personality.
+This dog loves plenty of space and requires a good amount of thorough daily exercise.
+A properly-exercised dog has had his chance to point his energy somewhere and this means it will generally have a more pleasant and balanced personality.
+If they don’t burn off their energy through productive exercise every day, they will find other ways to burn off their excess energy that won’t be quite as pleasant.
 This dog will enjoy a good open area like a park or even a country home, and can be both a city and country dog but will definitely require regular exercise in either case.

 Outgoing and friendly, the Parson is tenacious in the field and affectionate in the home.